daaimah123/Techtonica_Assignments/Knowledge_Check_3/KC3: Form Validation/README.md

-# Submit code in a codepen at codepen.io
+# Submit code in a codepen at codepen.io or GitHub

 ### Tasks